app-sre/dashdotdb/README.md

             ]
 ```

-And last but not lease, you have to (re)install the Python package:
+And finally you have to (re)install the Python package:

 ```
 $ python setup.py develop